fabandmina/fabandmina.github.io/content/blogs/trip/portugal.en.md

 draft: true
 ---
 ## {{< translate "travel_story" >}}
-Travelling Portugal by bicycle was part of our bigger project to cross [Eurasia by bicycle]({{< link_to "wish_eurasia" >}}).
-More precisely, it was the Westernmost country on our plan, and thus, represented the start point of this long adventure.

-It was our first time, both Mina and I, to explore the country of Francisco Xavier, and had no prejudice nor expectation of this part of the world.
+Embarking on a bicycle journey through Portugal marked the initial phase of our extensive endeavor to [traverse Eurasia]({{< link_to "wish_eurasia" >}}).
+Positioned as the westernmost country on our itinerary, Portugal served as the launching point for this grand adventure.

-For Mina, Portugal was deeply bound to Japan's history for it had been one of a few that were allowed to trade with the Japanese for many centuries.
-For me, it was the country that brought the renown *pasteis de nata* to South East Asia and Oceania.
+Both Mina and I were novices in exploring the land of Francisco Xavier, entering with an open mind devoid of preconceptions or specific expectations.
+For Mina, Portugal held a unique significance in Japan's history, as it had been among the select few permitted to trade with the Japanese over many centuries.
+As for me, it was the nation responsible for introducing the celebrated pasteis de nata to South East Asia and Oceania.

-Of course, Portugal delighted us with much more than the little knowledge we had of it.
-Its landscapes, people, food, beverages and weather were astounding and kept us in the country a little bit longer than expected.
+Portugal, however, surpassed our initial understanding, captivating us with its breathtaking landscapes, warm-hearted people, delectable cuisine, diverse beverages, and unpredictable yet delightful weather.
+Consequently, our stay in the country extended beyond our original plans, as Portugal unfolded its wonders, far exceeding the limited knowledge we initially possessed.

 ## {{< translate "overall_feel" >}}